weekend-game/weekend-game/README.md

 ### Hello!

 My name is Yury.
 I am a programmer.
 In my work I use very exotic programming languages, DBMS and other technologies related to programming.
 Well, that's just how it turned out.
 I would like to try something that I don't encounter at work now.
+See how it all developed here: [Diary](https://weekend-game.github.io/diary.htm)

 ### Viewer of unusual files ([BankViewer](https://github.com/weekend-game/bankviewer))